gcarq/rusty-blockparser/README.md

     tx_out.csv
     txid ; indexOut ; value ; scriptPubKey ; address
     ```
-    If you want to insert the files into MySql see [schema.sql](schema.sql).
+    If you want to insert the files into MySql see [sql/schema.sql](sql/schema.sql).
     It contains all table structures and SQL statements for bulk inserting.
-Also see [views.sql](views.sql) for some query examples.
+Also see [sql/views.sql](sql/views.sql) for some query examples.

     `simplestats` is another callback.
-It prints some blockchain statistics like block count, transaction count, avg transactions per block, etc. The main purpose of this is to show a simple callback template.
+It prints some blockchain statistics like block count, transaction count, avg transactions per block, largest transaction, transaction types etc.

     You can define custom callbacks.
 A callback gets called at startup, on each block and at the end.
 See [src/callbacks/mod.rs](src/callbacks/mod.rs) for more information.